hitha189/OS-Jackfruit/README.md

 ### 4.5 Scheduling Behavior

 The Linux Completely Fair Scheduler (CFS) assigns CPU time proportional to each task's weight, which is derived from its nice value.
 A nice value of -5 corresponds to a higher weight than nice +10, so CFS allocates a larger share of CPU time to the lower-nice process when both are runnable simultaneously.
 In our experiment, both containers ran an identical CPU-bound workload for 15 seconds.
-The high-priority container (nice -5) completed in 14.748s while the low-priority container (nice +10) took 16.329s — a difference of 1.581 seconds on a single-core equivalent workload.
+The high-priority container (nice -5) completed in 23.094s while the low-priority container (nice +10) took 34.786s — a difference of 11.692 seconds on the same workload.
 This is consistent with CFS behavior: the scheduler does not starve the low-priority task but gives it proportionally less time, causing it to make slower progress and finish later.
+The larger wall-clock times compared to the nominal 15-second workload are expected — both containers were competing for CPU simultaneously on a VM with limited cores, so each received less than 100% of a CPU.
+The high-priority container (nice -5) received a significantly larger share, finishing roughly 33% faster than the low-priority container.
+This is consistent with the CFS weight ratio between nice -5 and nice +10, which is approximately 2.19:1, meaning cpu-hi received about 69% of shared CPU time and cpu-lo received about 31%.
 The result also illustrates that CFS targets fairness and proportional sharing rather than strict priority preemption.
 Both tasks ran to completion; neither was starved.
 The high-priority task simply received more CPU quanta per unit of wall-clock time.

 ---